 Choose your walking surface wisely.

 While walking is far lower in impact than running, you can still experience jarring on your knees with each step.
-Walking on natural surface trails (dirt, bark dust, pea gravel) is easier on the joints.
-Although they may be uneven, walking on them also gives you more natural balance exercise during your walk.
+Walking on unpaved, natural surfaces (dirt, bark dust, pea gravel) are easier on the joints but in some cases may not be completely flat.
+Walking on uneven surfaces forces you to engage your leg muscles, which can give a more intense leg workout.
+It also increases your chances of tripping or injuring yourself, so stay clear of uneven surfaces if you’re dealing with an injury.
 For even surfaces, choose a cinder track at a school or community park.
 Asphalt is also easier on your joints than concrete.
 If you have a knee injury, don’t walk on the grass as this can put more strain on your knees and increases your risk of slipping or tripping.
+Remember that inclined surfaces like hills are also hard your knees, regardless of the surface.

 Choose the Right Shoes.